OZZlE/Milestone-3-Cookbook/README.md

 - User is able to edit a specific recipe after logging in or signing up by clicking "edit Recipe" at the bottom of the recipe page and filling out the form.

-- User is able to delete a specific recipe after logging in or signing up by clicking "delete Recipe" at the bottom of the recipe page and comfiming on the next page.
+- User is able to delete a specific recipe after logging in or signing up by clicking "delete Recipe" at the bottom of the recipe page and confirming on the next page.

 - User is able to sort the recipes by clicking "Popular" or "calories" or "cook time" on the recipes page.